 The First Responder program rescues horses from slaughter.
-The horses will then be rehabilitated and retrained for use in children’s equine therapy programs, our Abused Women’s Program or for adoption.
+The horses will then be rehabilitated and retrained for use in children’s equine therapy programs, our Survivors of Domestic Abuse Program or for adoption.
 Working with horses is an enjoyable and potent stress reliever.
 With this in mind, the program will focus on recruiting participants from the law enforcement community in an effort provide a healthy, enjoyable and productive method of relieving job related stress while saving horses and helping children.

 Training Program for the First Responder Program